Roy Nissany was appointed official test driver at Williams in early 2020 and via press release, the team announced...

 Relegated to the last two places on the grid, the Williams of today is not an accurate reflection of historically one of the most successful F1 teams of all time.
-With sponsors fleeing and a lack of technical officers, the question is whether Williams can realistically be expected to make a step in the right direction in 2020.
+With new ownership, the question is whether Williams can realistically be expected to take a step in the right direction in 2021.

 Who will be driving for Williams in Formula 1?

-Next to Russell will be Canadian rookie Nicholas Latifi.
-The son of billionaire Michael Latifi, the sponsorship money Latifi brings with him is a big reason why he got the seat, as Williams can use that kind of money in its current state, as they remain firm on their ideals of developing most of their car themselves rather than buying them.
+Next to Russell will be the Canadian Nicholas Latifi.
+The son of billionaire Michael Latifi, the sponsorship money Latifi brings with him is a big reason why he got the seat.
 In terms of ability, Latifi's CV will not blow anyone away, although he did finish runner-up in last year’s F2 championship.

 Three times the charm